solidconcrete/contactManager/README.md

 Program will not let you add an already existant number.
 Program will not let you input empty name or surname.
-All characters are allowed All contact data is stored in local storage contactManager\bin\Debug\netcoreapp3.1\contactList.json
+All characters are allowed All contact data is stored in local storage contactManager\bin\Debug\netcoreapp3.1\contactList.json If the file is empty, List will not display anything